amal-2006/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

-## EX 1 -SOLUTION TO A SYSTEM OF LINEAR EQUATIONS
+## EX 1 - SOLUTION TO A SYSTEM OF LINEAR EQUATIONS
 ## Aim:
 To write a python program to find a solution to a system of linear equations.
 ## Equipment’s required: